What's The Big Deal About Facebook Custom Conversions?

 "If I sell a thousand cat rings, can I use the same pixel to sell a bean bag now?"

-There are a lot of different schools of thought regarding the pixel and its interpretation with data ranging from limited information to absolute misinformation and sprinkled with a dash of 'I-Don't-Know-Just-Test-It’, but in this article, we will just cover Facebook Custom Conversions.
+There are a lot of different schools of thought regarding the pixel and its interpretation.
+They often range from a limited understanding to absolute misinformation and are sprinkled with a dash of 'I-Don't-Know-Just-Test-It'.

-To understand facebook custom conversions one must first understand Facebook conversion event itself.
+To understand Facebook custom conversions, one must first understand the Facebook conversion event itself.

-Facebook defines a conversion as an 'action' that a person takes on your website such as checking out, adding to cart, completing a registration or a purchase.
+Facebook defines a conversion as an 'action' that a person takes on your website.
+Common actions include checking out, adding items to a cart, completing a registration, or making a purchase.

-*It's important to remember here that a conversion is any action done on site.
+It's important to remember that, in this context, a conversion is any action done on-site.

 - Add To Basket event triggered on the cart page